Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "I thought the moneybox function is that ... there are cases already"
 > :   "No, but there have been indications already, this is an imaginary feature, and now we are waiting for somebody to say 'we will pay x amount'..."

-The contradiction is a secondary one, having to do with a recently introduced board and whether a new the work item under discussion fits there.
+The contradiction is a secondary one, having to do with a recently introduced board and whether a new work item under discussion fits there.
 A transformation of the concept of `MONEYBOX` takes place, as a rationalization is presented and accepted – the situation is resolved by the work item becoming an example of an acceptable thing to be placing in the `MONEYBOX`.

 A lot of noteworthy interactions happen in this very same daily.
 Next we'll find the team coming to grips with the use of a `MARKETING BOX`, introduced from the outside.
 The introduction bears relation to the previous agency-taking behavior of this team observed in daily `16`.
 The board itself belongs to a category of boards where stakeholdership of a work item is the determining factor: who is it that cares about the completion of this item?